MohammadMahroof/Hangman-Game/README.md

 ---

 ## 💡 Skills Demonstrated
--Python fundamentals: variables, loops, conditionals -List & string manipulation
+- Python fundamentals: variables, loops, conditionals
+- List & string manipulation
--Importing and working with custom modules
+- Importing and working with custom modules
--Building structured and modular game logic
+- Building structured and modular game logic
--Writing clean, beginner-friendly code
+- Writing clean, beginner-friendly code

 ---

 ## 📜 License
--This project is open-source.
+- This project is open-source.
 Feel free to use it for learning purposes.

 ---